Managing Your Flock for Success

 has a small flock of her own hair sheep at home.

 Lynn Bliven is the Agriculture & Natural Resource Issue Leader for Cornell Cooperative Extension in Allegany County, NY.
 She began her career in 4-H and currently works in Agricultural Economic Development, specializing in beginning farmer outreach, local food systems and livestock production.
-Lynn and husband Shawn operate a 52 acre farm in Rushford, NY raising grass-fed beef, lamb and poultry.
+Lynn and husband Shawn operate a 52 acre farm in Rushford, NY raising grass-fed beef and lamb.

 StartWeek 1 Webinar Link, Slides, and Recording